 (1) One instructor may instruct no fewer than two students and no more than six students and six passengers.
 Two instructors shall instruct no more than twelve students and twelve passengers;

 (2) The maximum capacity for on-cycle instruction is twelve students and twelve passengers.
+Only those students with a valid motorcycle endorsement or motorcycle-only license may carry a passenger.

 (E) Instructors and students shall use their own motorcycles during the course.
 Private providers may allow use of private provider motorcycles.